percona/pmm/README.md

 The documentation source files are in the `docs` directory.
 (Other files in this repo are explained in [Directories and files](#directories-and-files).)

-The two major PMM versions are kept in separate branches:
+The three major PMM versions are kept in separate branches:

+- `PMM3-branch` is for PMM 3.x (latest)

-- `main` is for PMM 2.x (latest)
+- `main` is for PMM 2.x

 - `1.x` is for PMM 1.x